-G-spot orgasms are my purest pleasure, so I’ve spent 12 months testing the best G-spot vibrators & comparing the hell out of them!
-I rank the 12 best G-spot toys based on their power, rumbly vibration quality, ease of use, and G-spot impact—so you can choose which is best for you.
+G-spot orgasms are my purest pleasure — so, for the last 2.5 years, I’ve thoroughly tested the best G-spot vibrators & compared the hell out of them!
+Here, I rank my 8 best G-spot vibrating toys based on their power, rumbly vibration quality, ease of use, and G-spot stimulating impact—so you can choose which is best for you.
 All are made of 100% body-safe materials,1—but luckily, not all have luxury price tags.

 Before we jump in, let me say: G-spot vibrators don’t have to be for the vagina only!
-The vast majority of “insertable” vibe owners will use that toy clitorally at least some of the time.
+The vast majority of “insertable” vibe owners will use that toy clitorally at least some of the time, make it a clitoral vibrator.
 Moods change, hormones change, and I love that my favorite G-spot vibrator can accommodate that.2

 For each vibe, I’ll describe my general impressions plus rate it on a scale of 1 to 10 for: